chloex03730/my-resume/README.md

 ## Validation

-- HTML validated with the W3C HTML Validator.
+- HTML validated using the W3C HTML Validator.
-- CSS validated with the W3C CSS Validator.
+- CSS validated using the W3C CSS Validator.
-- Tested on different screen sizes for responsive behaviour.
+- Tested on different screen sizes to ensure responsive behaviour.

 ## Author

-Created by Chiikawa for the Front-End Web Technologies Lab Project.
+Created as a Front-End Web Technologies lab project.